atzel-ov/Pattern-Recognition/README.md

 <a href = "https://github.com/atzel-ov/PatternRecognition/tree/main/SET2/exercise2_4">K-Means Clustering</a>, compressing images into 16 color clusters using the K-Means algorithm

-<a href = "https://github.com/atzel-ov/PatternRecognition/tree/main/SET2/exercise2_5">Artificial Neural Network</a>, classification of the MNIST-digits dataset
+<a href = "https://github.com/atzel-ov/PatternRecognition/tree/main/SET2/exercise2_5">Artificial Neural Network</a>, building the NN from scratch and using it for classification of the MNIST-digits dataset

-<a href = "https://github.com/atzel-ov/PatternRecognition/tree/main/SET2/exercise2_6">Convolutional Neural Network</a>, classification of the MNIST-fashion dataset
+<a href = "https://github.com/atzel-ov/PatternRecognition/tree/main/SET2/exercise2_6">Convolutional Neural Network</a>, testing different optimizers and various architectures using Tensorflow/Keras, for classification of the MNIST-fashion dataset